Reference Letter Request / Scholarship Nomination Form

 Form more details and selection criteria information view: www.bced/gov.bc.ca/exams/handbook/handbook_of_procedures.pdf

 McMath Scholarships and Bursaries

 Applications must be made to the McMath Scholarship Committee in April/May of a student’s Grade 12 year.
 The school, businesses, organizations, and individuals in the community donate these scholarships to be presented to McMath graduates.
 Recipients are decided on the basis of specific criteria unique to each award.
 The online application will be introduced in English 12 / Communictions 12 classes after spring break.
-Applications will be due April 26/19 using this website.
-The link for completing the application will not be visible until early March.
-These scholarships will be presented at the Valedictory Ceremony in June!
+Applications were announced in person, on zoom, on the PA and by email through March and April.
+Applications were due April 16/2021 using this website.
+The link for completing the application has now been removed.
+These scholarships will be presented at the Valedictory Ceremony (VIDEO version) in June!